The Massai Neck Corset Difference

-The Masai (or Maasai) are a tribe in East Africa who are renowned for their naturally long, graceful necks.
+The Massai (or Maasai) are a tribe in East Africa who are renowned for their naturally long, graceful necks.
 When Dr. Kao observed this, he began to develop a technique that would allow him to achieve the same sculpted appearance in his patients.
-Thus, Dr. Kao created the “Masai Neck Corset,” which sculpts and tightens each layer of the neck for total and long-lasting results.
+Thus, Dr. Kao created the “Massai Neck Corset,” which sculpts and tightens each layer of the neck for total and long-lasting results.

 How Does the Neck Age?